binnes/esp8266Workshop/en/part2/CERT2.md

 openssl x509 -outform der -in SecuredDev01_crt.pem -out SecuredDev01_crt.der
 ```

+You will notice that the client certificate contains the client ID in the CN property of the certificate subject field.
+This is how the certificate identifies the client to the server.
+The Watson IoT platform requires the Client ID to be in the form of d:[*device type*]:[*device ID*].

 ### Step 2 - Upload the certificate and key to the ESP8266 device